EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

-impression at one time that maybe if I didn't go along with --- with what was happening, that it was no gun being involved, maybe that he will pull out of my trial."
+impression at one time that maybe if I didn't go along with---with what was happening, that it was no gun being involved, maybe that he will pull out of my trial."